positron-solutions/dslide/README.md

 -   declare a class
 -   override a few methods
 -   now you too can paint the paragraphs red

+You can view the effect of this example in the demo.

     (defclass dslide-action-red-paragraphs (dslide-action)
       ((overlays :initform nil))